 Kenyon College recognizes that the most effective way to achieve a community free of Prohibited Conduct is to equip all community members with the skills to recognize and prevent these prohibited forms of conduct.
-It is the hope that, through education, prohibited conduct will be prevented.

 Throughout the year the College offers educational programs to promote awareness of Prohibited Conduct.
-Incoming first-year students and new employees will receive primary education and awareness programming as part of their orientation.
+Prevention programs include an overview of the College's policies and procedures, relevant definitions, including Prohibited Conduct, consent, discussion of the impact of alcohol and illegal drug use, safe and positive options for bystander intervention, and information about risk reduction.
+Incoming first-year students and new employees will receive primary prevention and awareness programming as part of their orientation.